How to make money from an app: monetisation and costs

 Key post-launch activities:

-- Technical optimization: Address slowdowns and capacity issues as traffic grows
+- Technical optimisation: Address slowdowns and capacity issues as traffic grows.

 Managing your app business finances